SiliconLabs/matter_applications/matter_thread_multi_switch_mad/README.md

 ## Summary ##

-This tutorial will show you how to create and build a multi switch app (multi switch Matter Accessory Device) from the Silicon Labs Matter Github (SMG) repository's existing light-switch app.
+This tutorial will show you how to create and build a multi-switch app (multi-endpoint Matter Accessory Device) from the Silicon Labs Matter Github (SMG) repository's existing light-switch app.

 ## Silicon Labs Matter Github version ##